bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 The follow is a write up of Project 3.
+Additionally, a README file is located in the main part of this repository.

 ### Camera Calibration